Card game “Makao”

 The queen of diamonds skips the next player during war.

-In this game variant, two or more cards of the same value can be discarded together.
+Also, in this game variant, two or more cards of the same value can be discarded together.

-Aces can change the suit of any card, while jacks can change the value.
+Aces can change the suit of any card, and jacks can change the value.
 The difference is that jacks ignore suits and can be placed on any ace, while aces ignore value and can be placed on any jack.

 Another nuance to make the game more interesting is to play with open cards.
-This way, players can see each other's cards and strategize on how to discard all their cards faster and win the game.
-All “Makao” variants can be played with open cards.
+This way, players can see each other's cards and strategize and plan how to discard all their cards faster and win the game more quickly.